 3. Based on this information and upon carefully examining the recordings, a Vendome Prize committee appointed from 3 members of the final jury will select approximately 12 pianists who will go to the semi-finals in Verbier.
 Each participant in Verbier will have their travel and housing expenses covered.
-Travel receipts (in economy) must be provided to the organizers.
+Air travel reimbursement will be up to $1,000 for candidates arriving from outside of Europe, and lower (depending on the distance) for those living in the EU.
+Receipts (in economy) must be provided to the organizers.

 4. The purpose of the Vendome Prize is to launch pianists into the concert world.
 As a consequence, we expect candidates to have a large repertoire including at least 6 concertos if a candidate is under the age of 24, and at least 8 concertos for pianists between 24 and 28 years old, on the understanding that not all of them will be up to immediate performance standards.
 During the competition, the pianists will not be tested on these concertos.

 5. Graduation from a Conservatory is not a prerequisite for acceptance in the Competition, but a major successful international career already well under way could be a disqualifying factor.

 APPLICATION DOCUMENTS AND DVD RECORDING

 Candidates will use an online application portal available on the Vendome website (www.vendomeprize.com) and each invited candidate will be sent a password and instructions on how to upload all the materials.

 *a birth certificate or similar official document furnishing proof of date of birth